cloudqubes/cloudqubes.github.io/_posts/2020-03-04-public-cloud-is-all-you-need-or-is-it.md

 comments: true
 title:  "Public cloud is all you need, or is it?"
 date:   2020-03-05 04:35:00 +0530
-categories: [insights, nfv]
+categories: [insights, NFV]
-tags: [public-cloud, hybrid-cloud, nfv]
+tags: [public-cloud, hybrid-cloud, NFV]
 ---

 **Getting up and running with NFV is a costly affair.
 Is public cloud a better option?**